Summary

 - Import Step (JSON): From the 'Time-Travel Control' panel, you can import a previously exported Step state JSON file.
 This will perfectly replicate the conditions of that step, including all settings and the precise RNG state, allowing you to replicate previous simulation or start a new simulation from that exact point with a new set of random numbers.

 Saving per-step data (like images, arena states, and full history) can consume a large amount of browser memory.
-To prevent crashes during long runs, you can set buffer limits in the "Exports" panel.
+To prevent crashes during long runs, you can configure maximum RAM buffer thresholds (in MB) for history, arena layouts, and step images inside the "Exports & Buffers" panel.

 -